Aglorios17/Darkly_19/VULNERABILITIES.md

 One way of preventing brute-force attacks is to require users for passwords of a minimal strength.<br>
 Another way is to use multiple-factor-authentication at least when connecting from a new machine, the most common one being two-factor-authentification often consisting of first a password and second a phone text with a code being send to user's phone number.
 This is particularly useful in the case whereby the password got discovered by an attacker on another platform and now tries to login on this platform.<br>
-The simplest and most effective way of preventing this attack is account lockout, meaning users that try different passwords to login can get blocked after a certain amounts of tries.
+The simplest and most effective way of preventing this attack is account lockout, meaning users that try different passwords to login can get blocked after a certain amount of tries.

 ## 11 - Local file include
 ### Flag